 Choosing to follow a total diet replacement (TDR) like LighterLife’s TotalFast Plan is becoming increasing popular following a wave of new evidence supporting this method of weight loss for people struggling with obesity and type 2 diabetes.
 If you’re thinking of starting a LighterLife plan or have recently began the programme, we’ve got your burning questions covered.
-LighterLife’s head of nutrition and research, Dr Kelly Johnston, answers the top five questions she often gets asked about the LighterLife programme.
+LighterLife’s scientists answer the top five questions she often gets asked about the LighterLife programme.

 Can I gain all the daily vitamins and minerals I need from a normal diet?